-The CAA is present in each country through Local Committees (LCs), driven by active CEMS Alumni volunteers.
-LCs offer unforgettable, local, regional and global professional and social events where alumni from all over the world meet in exceptional locations to network, socialize, and have fun!

-Membership of the CAA and attendance of alumni-run events enables CEMS alumni to broaden their professional knowledge and their social and professional network.
+40 Local Committees and Global Groups, driven by active CEMS Alumni volunteers, offer 200+ unforgettable, local, regional and global professional and social events for alumni worldwide to network, socialize, and have fun!
+The CAA network enables CEMS alumni to broaden their professional knowledge and their social and professional network.